BGTECH-PRO/pong-x/README.md

 ## Dependencies:

-1. Python v3.x
+- Python v3.x

+## Packages:
-2. turtle
+- turtle
-3. playsound
+- playsound

 This is multiplayer pong game built on the turtle module.
 Two plays can play at a time.
-You can simply run the file to play the game.
-First pip install the turtle package to the game.
+You can run the file to play the game, but you will need to pip install turtle and playsound.
+Otherwise click on the included executable.

 ## Project setup
 ```sh